Covid-19 does not disappear, becoming an endemic disease

 Associate Professor, Dr. Tran Dac Phu, former Director of the Department of Preventive Medicine , Ministry of Health (Photo: N.).

 "People should not be too worried about the current Covid-19 cases.
-The epidemic still exists in the community with scattered cases, but there have been no severe cases or deaths.
+The epidemic still exists in the community with scattered cases, but no severe cases or deaths have been recorded.

 The circulating variant is still a mild strain of Omicron.
 However, high-risk groups such as people with underlying diseases, immunodeficiency, pregnant women, etc., when infected, can still become seriously ill and require hospitalization," Dr. Phu analyzed.

 Therefore, people with suspected symptoms and those in contact with people with suspected symptoms must wear masks.
-At the same time, wash your hands regularly with clean water and soap or hand sanitizer...
+At the same time, wash your hands frequently with clean water and soap or hand sanitizer…

 "People should not be too worried but should not be complacent.
 We cannot rule out the possibility of Covid-19 having unexpected developments.
-Therefore, medical facilities need to be prepared so that if there is an unexpected situation, we have enough hospital beds and isolation facilities so that the epidemic does not spread strongly and cross-infection leading to death like before," Dr. Phu emphasized.
+Therefore, medical facilities need to be prepared so that if there is an unexpected situation, we will have enough hospital beds and quarantine facilities so that the epidemic does not break out strongly and cross-infection leading to death like before," Dr. Phu emphasized.

 The Ministry of Health continues to monitor the disease's developments, in order to issue timely recommendations if a new variant appears that spreads rapidly and causes serious illness.